D3jag0re/interview-test-devops/02_coding_test/README.md

 ## Getting Some Information Back From an External Source and Presenting it to the End User

-Going to use lyricsgenius to get lyrics for a song, then parse the JSON.
+Uses Genuis to get lyrics for a song, removes articles, then displays the top 5 common words and their count.

-Also add a counter for top 5 words used in the song.
+Would like to turn all of these into a cmd line utility where arguments can be passed right into the cmd line "for ex. lyrics.py -artist "Metallica" -song "One"" or if not put it it asks for both artist and song to be inputted.